Skip to main content

 Food plays a special role in Hanukkah celebrations, making it a great theme to weave into your Hanukkah marketing.
 Dishes like latkes and sufganiyot aren’t just delicious—they’re a nod to the miracle of Hanukkah, when, remember, a small amount of oil lasted 8 days.

-Depending on what your brand sells and who you’re marketing to, sharing traditional recipes like latkes, sufganiyot, or brisket through emails or SMS messages could be a smart part of your Hanukkah marketing strategy.
+Depending on what your brand sells and who you’re marketing to, sharing traditional recipes like latkes, sufganiyot, or brisket through emails or text messages could be a smart Hanukkah marketing strategy.

 A great example is Boarderie, a brand that makes artisan cheese and charcuterie boards for all occasions—including Hanukkah.
 A quick glance at Boarderie’s email campaign makes it obvious they’re offering tasty food and a convenient solution for those without time to prepare a feast.